YousefD3ja/YGL/README.md

 **this is a simple block-based game.

 # About this game
-** i just wanted to learn opengl, and this is what i make.
+** i just wanted to learn opengl, and this is what i made.

 ** it's not memory efficient (it will eat your memory like a black hole).